-Automatically add a Mailchimp sign-up form to all posts
+Automatically add a Mailchimp signup form below every WordPress post

 /**